arouyan/lakeFS/docs/contributing.md

 ---
 layout: default
-title: Contributing
+title: Contributing to lakeFS
-description: lakeFS community welcomes your contribution.
+description: The lakeFS community welcomes your contribution.
 To make the process as seamless as possible, we recommend you read this contribution guide.
-nav_order: 55
+nav_order: 65
 has_children: false
 ---